-The writers of the Gospels obviously had a different understanding of when the month had begun.
 For Jesus, the month had begun one day earlier than for the others.
 Jesus certainly ate the Passover meal on the evening of Nisan 14, otherwise he would have violated the Mosaic Law and would have sinned.
 It was certainly easy for our heavenly Father to show Jesus the new moon one day earlier.
 It is also plausible that Jesus did not agree with the council's decision for another reason.
-For it is possible that the council was well aware of the appearance of the new moon, but set the beginning of the month one day later.
+For it is possible that the council was well aware of the appearance of the new moon, but set the beginning of the month one day later so that the first day of rest of the Feast of Unleavened Bread ("Passover I") would not fall on the sixth day of the week, but on the weekly Sabbath, in order to avoid having to keep two days of rest back-to-back.

 God arranged it in such a way that the council declared the beginning of the month one day later than Jesus.
-This made it possible for Jesus to celebrate the Passover meal with his disciples what he earnestly desired (Lk 22:15) and also to institute the Lord's Supper, before he died as our Passover lamb, precisely at the time when the Jews were sacrificing their Passover lambs.
+This made it possible for Jesus to celebrate the Passover meal with his disciples what he earnestly desired (Lk 22:15) and also to institute the Lord's Supper, before he was crucified as our Passover lamb, precisely at the time when the Jews were sacrificing their Passover lambs.

 Let's come back to the question of whether Jesus was crucified on Nisan 14 or 15.
 According to the calendar of the council, he was crucified on Nisan 14 and according to Jesus' reckoning on Nisan 15.
-Both dates are correct.
+It was the same day.